UBC-MDS/datasci_salaries_py/README.md

 # Data Science Salaries Dashboard
 ## About

-This project aims to build a [dashboard](https://datasci-salaries-py.herokuapp.com/) to visualize data science salaries across the world.
+This project aims to build a dashboard to visualize data science salaries across the world.
+The link to the dashboard is [here](https://datasci-salaries-py.herokuapp.com/)
 Further details can be found in our proposal [here](https://github.com/UBC-MDS/datasci_salaries_py/blob/main/proposal.md).

 ## The problem